fbpx

 Bringing joy to those who need it most

-The Dr. Clown Foundation brings joy to the most vulnerable people in our community.
-Since 2002, the Dr. Clown Foundation has been developing its personal relationship approach that is focused on improving the quality of life of hospitalized children, students in specialized schools, hospitalized patients of all ages and seniors in care facilities.
+Since 2002, the Dr. Clown Foundation has been developing its personal relationship approach that is focused on improving the quality of life of hospitalized children, students in specialized schools, hospitalized patients of all ages, and seniors in long-term care facilities.

 The Foundation runs two separate programs: Dr. Clown, designed for schools and hospitals, and La Belle Visite, intended for seniors.
 Both aim to create caring and respectful relationships that bring a breath of joy into environments where sometimes little exists.